vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 The next step is making a payment.
 Each package with a payment provider might use a slightly different approach, but below we described the two most common.

 ### SDK takes the full control

-If payment provider's SDK handles the whole payment and we can only provide own callbacks for certain events.
+If the payment provider's SDK handles the whole payment and we can only provide our own callbacks for certain events.
 We want to make an order in `beforePay` async hook.
 ```vue
 <template>
   <div>